 Dr. Emily Robins Sharpe current research focuses on international and multi-ethnic depictions of the Spanish Civil War.
 Courses emphasize transnational Anglophone modernism, postcolonial and cosmopolitan theory, Jewish literatures, gender and sexuality, and the digital humanities.
 Web site

-Dr. Kirsti Sandy currently serves as Interim Dean of the School of Arts and Humanities.
+Dr. Kirsti Sandy currently serves as dean of the School of Arts and Humanities.
 She teaches courses in creative nonfiction, memoir writing, and grammar/style.
 Her essay collection, She Lived and the Other Girls Died, was awarded the Bauhan Press Monadnock Essay Collection Prize for 2017 and will be published in Fall 2018.
 Her essay “I Have Come for What Belongs to Me” won the Northern New England Review’s Raven Nonfiction Prize for 2017.
 Two of her pieces, “Man on the Floor” and “I Have Come for What Belongs to Me” have been nominated for Pushcart Prizes.
 And “Voodoo Economics” was nominated for a 2013 Best of the Net Award by the editors of the Boiler magazine.
 Web site